 Having a healthy appetite for information is a prerequisite for good product managers, but only if you know how to satiate this hunger the right way.
 Thanks to new technologies, we have an immense amount of data at our fingertips that we can use to inform our SaaS product decisions.
 But we need to prevent ourselves from overindulging!
-A healthy SaaS product metrics diet will help you cut out the junk and focus only on the metrics that truly matter to your product.
+A healthy SaaS product metrics diet will help you cut out the junk and focus only on the metrics that truly matter to your product and product strategy.

 In this post, we’ll take a look at some of the most common SaaS product metrics for product managers, and walk through how you can use the SaaS product metrics pyramid to ensure you and your team stay on a healthy metric diet.

 Common SaaS Product Metrics

 There are countless metrics that may be of interest to SaaS product managers.
 But for the sake of simplicity, we can easily break them down into two main categories: business metrics and product metrics.

 SaaS Business Metrics

 Business metrics for SaaS products give you insight into marketing, sales, revenue, and growth.
 This category of high-level metrics is useful for indicating the health of your business and measuring progress toward greater business objectives.

 Conversions measure movement through a series of steps and can be applied and measured in several types of situations.
 To measure the effectiveness of a signup form, for example, you’d want to look at the number of people visiting the form versus the number of people who completed it.
 You can also look at conversions as they relate to different stages in your sales process (i.e. percentage of people who went from free trial users to paying customers).